syedhydari/delta-public-framework/README.md

-# Delta Strategy - Public Summary Doc.
+# Delta Strategy - Public Summary Document

 Delta Strategy is a full-stack portfolio architecture engineered around antifragile risk structuring and recursive capital integrity.
 This repository strictly presents a public-facing summary of the system's intelligence philosophy.